 Common Workers' Compensation Defenses

-Workers who are injured on the job are entitled to compensation for these injuries through workers' compensation insurance.
-An injured employee typically files a claim after suffering a work-related injury, which the insurer investigates before paying out benefits.
-The two main categories of claims are occupational disease claims and accidental injury claims.
+Injured workers are entitled to compensation through workers' compensation insurance.
+Workers' compensation is a system that protects employees who get hurt on the job.
+An injured employee typically files a claim after suffering a work-related injury.
+The insurer investigates the claim before paying out benefits.
+The two main categories are occupational disease claims and accidental injury claims.

 Depending on your circumstances, your claim may be blocked by one or more of the following workers' compensation defenses.

-State workers' compensation laws require injured workers to provide their employers with notice of their injuries by a certain deadline, typically ranging from 30 to 90 days.
+State workers' compensation laws require injured workers to provide their employers with notice of their injuries by a deadline.
+This deadline is typically 30 to 90 days from the injury.
 In Illinois, for instance, workers must notify their employers within 45 days of the incident.
-Notice should be given to a supervisor either verbally or in writing, and may be given by the employee's spouse, doctor, or other third parties.
+Notice should be given to a supervisor either verbally or in writing.
+Notice may be given by the employee's spouse, doctor, or other third parties.

 Statute of Limitations

+Insurance companies do not cover injuries you cause to yourself on purpose.
 Injuries caused by the claimant are not compensable.
-This may include, for example, injuries sustained by the claimant intentionally in order to file a fraudulent claim.
+This may include injuries the claimant sustained intentionally to file a fraudulent claim.
 Another example would be injuries from a fight that the claimant started.
+If a workers' compensation defense lawyer can prove your injury was self-inflicted, they can stop your claim.

 No Causal Link to Employment

-In order to claim a work-related injury, there must be some causal link to employment.
-A common workers' compensation defense is to claim that the employee's injury is not related to employment activities.
-For example, a factory worker gets a minor scrape on her finger at work but fails to properly care for the wound.
+To claim a work-related injury, there must be some causal link to employment.
+An ordinary workers' compensation defense is to claim that the employee's injury is not related to employment activities.
+For example, a factory worker gets a minor scrape on their finger but fails to care for the wound properly.
 The finger becomes infected and eventually has to be amputated.
-She probably would not be eligible for coverage.
+They probably would not be eligible for coverage.

 Not Attending Doctor Appointments

-Part of your claim involves an independent medical examination, which is used to verify your claim and determine the amount of benefits required.
-Failure to show up to your appointment may be grounds for denial of your claim (or reduction in the amount).
+Part of your claims process involves an independent medical examination.
+The exam is used to verify your claim and determine the amount of benefits required.
+Failure to attend your appointment may be either grounds for denial of your claim or result in a reduction in the amount.
+You are expected to see a doctor and follow their advice when you are hurt.
+If you miss appointments or ignore the doctor's instructions, the insurance company might think you are not as hurt as you claim to be.

 Injury Not as Bad as Claimed

-If you claim an injury prevents you from performing your regular job duties, but evidence suggests otherwise, you may be required to return to work sooner and your benefits may be reduced.
+Insurance carriers may use your medical records to argue that your injury is not as bad as you say.
+If you claim an injury prevents you from performing your regular job duties, but evidence suggests otherwise, you may be required to return to work sooner, and your benefits may be reduced.
+They might refuse to pay for medical benefits or argue for lower compensation.

 Willful Negligence or Horseplay

-The cause of the injury must be determined in order to process a workers' compensation claim.
-Even injuries that occur at work, such a heart attack, can be caused by factors not related to employment.
+Sometimes, it is hard to figure out what caused an injury.
+The injury's cause must be determined to process a workers' compensation claim.
+Even injuries that occur at work, such as heart attacks, can be caused by factors not related to employment.
 The cause of the injury is determined through an independent medical examination.
+The insurance company might not have to pay if a defense lawyer can successfully argue that it is unclear how your injury happened.

 Get Legal Advice Before Filing Your Claim

-Determining whether you have a valid workers' compensation isn't always easy and may require the assistance of an experienced attorney.
-If you've been injured on the job, have a workers' compensation attorney evaluate your claim.
+Determining whether you have a valid workers' compensation claim can be challenging and may require the assistance of an experienced attorney.
+If you have been injured on the job, have a workers' compensation attorney evaluate your claim.
 They can help spot any possible workers' compensation defenses your employer may use to invalidate your claim.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help